domestic violence first offense

 Bail

-The standard bail bond is $500, but that can vary depending on your criminal history and other factors the judge may consider.
-With a skilled lawyer, however, you might obtain a Release on Recognizance (ROR) which wouldn’t require you to pay any money.
+With a skilled lawyer, however, you might obtain a Release on Recognizance (ROR), which wouldn’t require you to pay any money.

 The “No Contact” Order

 We can help you resolve such difficulties by petitioning the court to modify the order for the sake of you and your accuser.
 Meanwhile, you are going to need to strictly observe the no contact order.
-Even a slight deviation could result in serious negative consequences — regardless of the validity of the reason.
+Even a slight deviation could result in serious negative consequences—regardless of the validity of the reason.
 A violation could also jeopardize your defense.
 The no contact order might expire once your charges are resolved.

 Counseling